[UPDATED OCTOBER 5, 2021]

 For new drugs, an AMP may not be available until the fourth quarter that the drug is available for sale.
 However, the CMP Final Rule requires manufacturers to estimate and make available the 340B ceiling price for a new covered outpatient drug as of the date the drug is first available for sale.
 For the purpose of calculating new drug prices, the calculated estimate is wholesale acquisition cost (WAC) minus the appropriate rebate percentage until AMP is available, which is no later than the fourth quarter that the new drug is available for sale.
 This new drug price estimation in the 340B CMP Final Rule is to ensure that manufacturers have a standard method for estimating the 340B ceiling price of a new covered outpatient drug to ensure that covered entities receive the 340B ceiling price on their purchases.

 - Information in the Medicaid Drug Data Reporting System (DDR) should be updated to avoid price discrepancies.
-If a manufacturer provides HRSA different data than what is in the DDR, manufacturers will be required to reconcile and update the information accordingly.
+If a manufacturer provides to HRSA different data than what is in the DDR, the manufacturer will be required to reconcile and update the information accordingly.

 Civil Monetary Penalties